cdcseacave/openMVS/BUILD.md

 Windows compilation
 -------------------

 Visual Studion 2008 or newer is supported.
-Please not that the development is done mainly on Windows, so this platform build is tested the most.
+Please note that the development is done mainly on Windows, so this platform build is tested the most.
+The latest pre-built binaries for fast testing can be download from [here](https://github.com/cdcseacave/openMVS_sample/releases/latest).

 ```
 # Make a toplevel directory for deps & build & src somewhere: